dCache/dcache-book2/config-gplazma.md

 Plug-ins
 --------

 `gPlazma2` functionality is configured by combining different types of plug-ins to work together in a way that matches your requirements.
 For this purpose there are five different types of plug-ins.
-These types correspond to the keywords AUTH, MAP, ACCOUNT, SESSION and IDENTITY as described in the previous section.
+These types correspond to the keywords `auth, map, account, session` and `identity` as described in the previous section.
 The plug-ins can be configured via properties that may be set in **dcache.conf**, the layout-file or in **gplazma.conf**.

 ### auth Plug-ins

 #### kpwd

-The GP2-KPWD authorizes users by username and password, by pairs of DN and FQAN and by KERBEROS principals.
+The `kpwd` plug-in authorizes users by username and password, by pairs of DN and FQAN and by `Kerberos` principals.

-`gplazma.kpwd.file`
+Properties

+**gplazma.kpwd.file**

-Path to `dcache.kpwd`
+Path to   **dcache.kpwd**

-Default: `PATH-ODE-ED/dcache.kpwd`
+Default:  **/etc/dcache/dcache.kpwd**

 #### voms

-The GP2-VOMS is an AUTH plug-in.
-It can be used to verify X509 credentials.
+The `voms` plug-in is an `auth` plug-in.
+It can be used to verify `X.509` credentials.
 It takes the certificates and checks their validity by testing them against the trusted CAs.
 The verified certificates are then stored and passed on to the other plug-ins in the stack.

-`gplazma.vomsdir.ca`
+Properties

+**gplazma.vomsdir.ca**

 Path to ca certificates

-Default: `/etc/grid-security/certificates`
+Default: **/etc/grid-security/certificates**

 `gplazma.vomsdir.dir`
 Path to `vomsdir`